-Three new studies were published highlighting the relationship between air pollution, anxiety, and depression in children.
+Three studies have been published highlighting the relationship between air pollution, anxiety, and depression in children.
 The studies were conducted by scientists at Cincinnati Children’s Hospital Medical Center (CCHMC), in collaboration with researchers at the University of Cincinnati.
 This is new evidence on how air pollution affects mental health for kids specifically.

 The first study found that short-term exposure to air pollution can make symptoms worse for children already suffering from mental health issues as soon as 1-2 days later.
 Children living in poorer neighborhoods are even more susceptible to these effects.
 Heavy smog was shown to cause feelings of anxiety and suicidal thoughts, especially in impoverished areas.
 Consistently, the CCMHC saw increased activity in the children’s psychiatric emergency department right after periods of elevated air pollution.